satori-com/satori-bot-example/javascript-streambot/README.md

 # Running a Javascript streambot locally
-In order to run a streambot locally, you'll first need to update the `config.json` file and replace all instances of the words `APPKEY` and `HOST` with appkey and endpoint that you received from DevPortal, respectively.
+In order to run a streambot locally, you'll first need to update the `config.json` file and replace the words `APPKEY` and `HOST` with appkey and endpoint that you received from DevPortal, respectively.
 Then run
 ```
 ./gradlew runBot